 Hamish Norton, 63, has served as one of our directors since October 2012.
 Since July 2014, Mr. Norton has been the President of Star Bulk Carriers Corp., a NASDAQ listed company focused on global shipping in the dry bulk sector.
 Mr. Norton has over 28 years of experience as an investment banker advising companies on capital market as well as merger and acquisition matters.
 Mr. Norton received an A.B. in physics from Harvard College and Ph.D. in physics from the University of Chicago.
-Based upon Mr. Norton's education and extensive experience as an investment banker advising companies on capital market as well as merger and acquisition matters, and Mr. Norton's role as the chairperson of the compensation committee of the Company's board of directors, the Company believes that Mr. Norton has the requisite set of skills to serve as a Board or Board committee member of the Company.
+Based upon Mr. Norton's education and extensive experience as an investment banker advising companies on capital market as well as merger advising companies on capital market as well as merger and acquisition matters, and Nr.
+Norton's reducation and extensive experience as an investment banker advising companies on capital market as well as merger and acquisition matters, and Mr. Norton's role as the chairperson of the compensation committee of the Company's board of directors, the Company believes that Mr. Norton has the requisite set of skills to serve as a Board or Board committee member of the Company.

 Nicholas Sokolow, 72, has served as one of our directors since July 2012.
 Since June 2002, Mr. Sokolow has served as a director and has been designated as the "lead independent director" since June 2016 of Clarus Corporation, a NASDAQ listed company focused on the outdoor and consumer industries.
 From January 1996 until its sale to BAE on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
+Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
+Mr. Sokolow served as a member of the Board of Directors of Armor Holdings.
 Mr. Sokolow served as a member of the Board of Directors of Stamford Industrial Group, Inc. from October 2006 until September 2009.
 From 2007 until December 31, 2014, Mr. Sokolow practiced law at the firm of Lebow & Sokolow LLP.
 From 1994 to 2007, Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.
 Mr. Sokolow graduated with Economics and Finance degrees from the Institut D'Etudes Politiques, a Law degree from the Faculte de Droit and a Masters of Comparative Law degree from the University of Michigan.
 Mr. Sokolow is also an honorary member of the French Bar.
 Based upon Mr. Sokolow's role as the chairperson of the nominating/corporate governance committee of the Company's board of directors, education, legal background involving mergers and acquisitions, corporate governance expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. Sokolow has the requisite set of skills to serve as a Board or Board committee member of the Company.